jameslawler/notes/docs/portuguese/verbs/todo/achar.md

 2. Thinking or Believing:

-   - Portuguese: "Tu achas que ele está certo?"
+   - Portuguese: Pensar ou acreditar - ex: Tu achas que ele está certo?
-   - English: "Do you think he is right?"
+   - English: Think or believe - e.g: Do you think he is right?

 3. Discovering a Solution: